Ted Hamilton: Biography

+Early career

-In 1955, Hamilton began performing in nightclubs, and live on national radio.
-He guest starred on The Ford Show, Calling The Stars and The Gladys Moncrieff Show.
-He also had hit records with "Primrose Lane" and "The Things We Did Last Summer".
+Hamilton began performing in nightclubs in 1955, and live on national radio.
+He guest-starred on The Ford Show, Calling The Stars and The Gladys Moncrieff Show.

+Music career

+Hamilton had hit records with "Primrose Lane" and "The Things We Did Last Summer".

-His most successful single was a 1959 duet with the late Ray Melton on HMV with a cover of US duo Travis and Bob's '59 hit "Tell Him No".
-Their cover reached #6 in Melbourne, and was a top 20 hit in Sydney, Brisbane and Perth.
+His most successful single was a 1959 duet with the late Ray Melton on His Master's Voice with a cover of US duo Travis and Bob's '59 hit "Tell Him No".
+Their cover reached #6 in Melbourne, and was a top-20 hit in Sydney, Brisbane and Perth.

-Hamilton was also the featured singer with The Bob Gibson Band and the Australian All-Stars jazz quintet.
+Hamilton was the featured singer with The Bob Gibson Band and the Australian All-Stars jazz quintet.

 Hamilton guest starred on Australia's first variety show broadcast in 1956 on New Year's Eve on ABC TV.
-Also in the 1950s, Hamilton featured in variety shows on all networks, including The Hit Parade (ABC), Make Mine Music (ABC), Bandstand (Channel 9), Sydney Tonight (Channel 7), and in the 1960s the seminal variety show Revue 61/62.
+Also in the 1950s, Hamilton featured in music variety shows on all networks, including The Hit Parade and Make Mine Music (ABC), Bandstand (Channel 9), Sydney Tonight (Channel 7), and in the 1960s the seminal variety show Revue 61/62.

-Song career

-Hamilton made his debut as singer-songwriter and starred with many of the top musicians and groups of the day, including Don Burrows, Terry Wilkinson and Errol Buddle – Bob Gibson's swing band – The Australian Jazz Quintet and The Australian All Stars.
-He was voted best singer in jazz and pop by Bandstand and music magazine Downbeat.
+Hamilton made his debut as a singer-songwriter and starred with many of the top musicians and groups of the day, including Don Burrows, Terry Wilkinson and Errol Buddle – Bob Gibson's swing band – The Australian Jazz Quintet and The Australian All Stars.
+He was voted the best singer in jazz and pop by Bandstand and music magazine Downbeat.

+Television

 In 1961–62, Hamilton was a regular on the television show Revue 61/62, produced by MCA (America) for the 7 Network.
 In late 1965, Hamilton compered In Melbourne Tonight on Monday nights on Channel 9.

 He provided the voice/image for some of Australia's most popular and successful commercials, such as: